SilverEzhik/DG-forum/README.md

 5. If you have Windows, run *export MONGO_ADDRESS=(addressintheskypechat)* to set the environment variable to connect to the DB in the code.
 6. If you have Mac, run *MONGO_ADDRESS=(addressintheskypechat)* to set the environment variable to connect to the DB in the code.
 7. If you have Linux, run *MONGO_ADDRESS='(addressintheskypechat)'* node index.js.
 This is similar to the Mac method, but with single quotes.
-8. Go back to your first terminal/cmd/bash and run *node index.js* to start up the server.
+8. Go back to your first terminal/cmd/bash and run *npm start* to start up the server.
 9. Open [http://localhost:3000/](http://localhost:3000/) and you should be at the site.

 **Other Info**